For the policy about AP or IB credit for math or computer science courses, see the Macalester registrar’s official policy listings: AP/IB Policy

 There are several starting points in the department curriculum.
-Most students start in the calculus sequence, discrete math, linear algebra, statistics, or in a computer science course.
+Most students start in the calculus sequence, discrete math, linear algebra, statistics, or in an introductory computer science course.

 Where should I start in the calculus sequence?

-Math 137, Applied Multivariable Calculus II: This course is recommended for students who have had a successful year of high school calculus (as merely one example, AB calculus with a score of 4 or better on the AP exam).
-This is the most common starting place in the calculus curriculum.
+Math 137, Applied Multivariable Calculus II: This course is recommend for students who have had a successful year of high school calculus (as merely one example, AB calculus with a score of 4 or better on the AP exam).
+Course Description.

 How far do I need to go in the calculus sequence?

 Mathematics, Physics, and Chemistry majors need to complete the calculus sequence through Math 237.
 Economics and most Biology students need to complete any one of Math 135, Math 137, or Math 237.
 Biology majors with a Biochemistry emphasis need to compete Math 137.
 We encourage you to see the departmental web pages (Biology, Chemistry, Economics, Physics and Astronomy) for these other majors and speak with a member of the department to verify their mathematics requirements.

 OTHER STARTING POINTS IN MATHEMATICS

 Stat 155: Introduction to Statistical Modeling is our introductory statistics course.
 It is required for the Data Science major and minor, the Statistics major and minor, and other majors on campus (including Biology and Economics).
 It also counts for the Math and Computer Science majors as a supporting class.
 Stat 155 is a course unique to Macalester, with an emphasis on multivariate modeling, and it cannot be replaced by AP Statistics credits.
 Course Description.